raspberrypilearning/space-talk/en/step_5.md

 --- /task ---

+### Nano uses sign language

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">Millions of people use sign language to communicate.
-A common sign for 'thank you' is bringing your right hand up to your mouth.
+A common sign for 'thank you' is **bringing your right hand up to your mouth**.
 </p>

+Nano will use sign language by switching costumes.

 You can edit costumes for your sprites with the Paint editor.
-You will edit a costume of Nano to make one with one hand up to their mouth.
+You will edit a costume of Nano to get them to say 'thank you' in sign language.

 --- task ---